Endless Discoveries

 Diversity drives the attraction of San Antonio’s Eastside.
 Landmarks, venues and eateries reflect the city’s rich Black American culture.
-From St. Paul Square, a bustling dining and entertainment district, to Dignowity Hill, a vintage residential suburb undergoing tremendous revitalization, the Eastside is filled with old treasures and new surprises.
+The Eastside is filled with old treasures and new surprises from St. Paul Square, a bustling dining and entertainment district, to Dignowity Hill, a vintage residential suburb undergoing tremendous revitalization.

 Historical Significance